-The reason the chain would not self-stow was because the bow locker was in the steep vee shape of the bow and the chain had no room to spread as it piled up.
+The reason the chain would not self-stow was because the chain locker was in the steep V shape of the bow and the chain had no room to spread as it piled up.
 There was nothing that could be done to enlarge this space, but every time it happened I swore I would somehow try to re-route the chain into one of the large compartments under the fo’c’sle bunks.
-These were easily big enough to accommodate all the chain and only used for storage of spare pipes and lines we hardly ever used.
+These were easily big enough to accommodate all the chain and only used for storage of spare pipes and lines which we hardly ever used.

 There were two large compartments under the forward cabin bunks, the after-most one being the widest and deepest.
 This was 33” inches deep and 21” inches fore and aft, and spanned the width of the hull.
 It also had a solid glassfibre floor, which would be ideal, since the chain could spread better on the flat surface.

 The question was, how to direct the chain into the larger compartment?
 It is four feet further aft from the existing locker and I couldn't run a tube directly from the navel hole into the new locker, because it would pass straight through the middle of the double bed.